bekk/bekk-christmas/post/ux/team-take-the-wheel.md

 The team operating within the Ideal Frame:

-* A. chooses what to work on
+A. Chooses what to work on\
-* B. decides what the solution should be
+B. Decides what the solution should be\
-* C. shapes how the work is done
+C. Shapes how the work is done

 For teams already working within the Ideal Frame, these three describe how (or to what degree, nobody's perfect) things are done.
 For everyone else, they are goals.
 We must not make the mistake of thinking we can attain the directly.